TorhamDev/link-Shortener-FastAPI/README.md

 docker run -d -p 8080:8080 fast-api-link
 ```

+# admin panel
+Too see admin panel after running, go to the `/admin/`

 # Document
 **To see the project document, after running it, go to the `/redoc` or `/docs` path and view the document**